 We’re lucky enough to be a great destination for so many things.
 Culture and scenery are a given but what’s sometimes missed is the delicious New Zealand food you can enjoy.
-With some amazing fresh seasonal produce and seafood (in particular) at our disposal, as well as some seriously talented chefs, there are some great opportunities to dine well.
+With some amazing fresh seasonal produce and seafood and some seriously talented chefs, there are some great opportunities to dine well.
 Very well!

 To help you out, we’ve put a list together of 19 delicious New Zealand foods you need to try and where you’ll be able to find them!

 Anzac biscuits are classic Kiwi biscuits made mostly out of rolled oats, golden syrup and flour.
 They have a special place in the heart of New Zealanders because of their association with the Australian and New Zealand Army Corp (ANZAC).
 These sweet biscuits were often sent from the wives of soldiers during the war because they travelled well without spoiling.

 Many cafes in New Zealand bake their own Anzac biscuits so you won’t have any trouble finding them.